mauricechiodo/eim-case-studies/course/finance/libor/LiborFuture.md

 rates of banks, the secured borrowing rates are lower than the unsecured rates.
 Secondly, SOFR is only an overnight rate, whereas Libor currently covers 7 different loan periods.
 The Federal Reserve will start publishing SOFR rates this year.
-I think more research is required to make a judgement on whether or not it is likely to be the `fix' that is required, but it appears that it will be more robust, if less useful.
+I think more research is required to make a judgement on whether or not it is likely to be the 'fix' that is required, but it appears that it will be more robust, if less useful.

 Additionally, it is not just London that has an interbank offered rate, in Brussels there is Eurobor (based on the Euro), Japan uses Tibor, Hong Kong has Hibor, Singapore has Sibor, Hungary has Bubor and